Mechanical and Aerospace Engineering - Undergraduate Programs

 Program Objective and Requirements

 The University of Texas at Arlington is pleased to offer a Certificate in Automotive Engineering through the Arnold E. Petsche Center for Automotive Engineering.
-This certificate confirms the student's commitment to automotive engineering and the learning experience gained from being a contributing team member of a student design competition.
+This certificate confirms the student's commitment to automotive engineering and the learning experience gained from being a contributing member of a student design competition team.
 The Certificate in Automotive Engineering will be awarded concurrently with an undergraduate degree.
 The completed certificate program of study will be forwarded to the Office of Admissions, Records and Registration for verification and notation on the student's transcript.
-A formal certificate will be prepared for the student by the university and recognition will be given at the graduation ceremonies.
+A formal certificate will be prepared for the student by the university.

 The Certificate in Automotive Engineering is offered through the Mechanical and Aerospace Engineering Department.